 Panosteitis is a painful inflammation of the outer surface or shaft of one or more long bones of the legs.
 It is sometimes called growing pains.
 Panosteitis may occur in more than one bone at a time or may move around, causing a shifting lameness that goes from one bone or leg to another.
-The lameness tends to occur very suddenly and usually occurs spontaneously and without a history of trauma or excessive exercise.
+The lameness tends to occur very suddenly, spontaneously, and without a history of trauma or excessive exercise.

 Are all dogs affected by this condition?

-Affected dogs are usually between 5 and 14 months of age, but the first symptoms may occur as early as 2 months of age or as late as 18 months of age.
+Affected dogs are usually between 6 and 18 months of age, but the first symptoms may occur as early as 2 months of age.
 Males seem to be affected more often than females, although either sex can develop panosteitis.
-Affected dogs often have recurrent episodes of panosteitis until they reach 2 years of age, at which time it will spontaneously resolve.
+Affected dogs often have recurrent episodes of panosteitis until they reach 2-2.5 years of age, at which time it will spontaneously resolve.
 Dogs as old as 5 years of age, however, have been diagnosed with the condition.

 What is the cause?

-Panosteitis is a painful condition, and the pain is likely caused by increased pressure within the bone, and/or by stimulation of pain receptors in the periosteum (outer, soft tissue lining of the bone).
-The underlying cause of panosteitis is unknown, but genetics, stress, infection, metabolism, or an autoimmune component may be factors.
-Since German Shepherds seem to be particularly predisposed to panosteitis, there may be a genetic component to the disease, at least in this breed.
-Inappropriate nutrition may also predispose some dogs to this condition.
+Panosteitis is a painful condition, and the pain is likely caused by increased pressure within the bone and/or stimulation of pain receptors in the periosteum (the outer, soft tissue lining of the bone).
+The underlying cause of panosteitis is unknown, but genetics, stress, infection, metabolism, or nutrition may be factors.
+Since German shepherds seem particularly predisposed to panosteitis, there may be a genetic component to the disease, at least in this breed.

 What are the clinical signs?

 The typical symptom is a sudden, unexplained, painful lameness of one or more legs.
 The lameness may be mild or severe.
-The most common bone that is affected is the humerus (upper arm), but panosteitis may also be found in the radius and ulna (both bones in the foreleg), the femur (thigh) and/or the tibia (lower rear leg).
+The most common bone affected is the humerus (upper arm), but panosteitis may also be found in the radius and ulna (both bones in the foreleg), the femur (thigh) and/or the tibia (lower rear leg).
 The affected bone will be painful to the touch.
-Other symptoms such as fever, anorexia, lethargy, or weight loss may be noticed.
+You may also notice other symptoms, such as fever, not eating, tiredness, or weight loss.